Money saving guides

 • If you’re a prepay customer, you should hear from your supplier who’ll let you know credit has been applied to your account and tell you how to redeem it.

 • If you qualify for the Fuel Allowance you’ll get a once-off €300 lump sum.
-Fuel Allowance gets paid automatically if you are a welfare claimant, but those over 66 will need to apply and get means-tested.
+Fuel Allowance gets paid automatically if you are a welfare claimant, but those over 66 from 1 January 2025 will need to apply and get means-tested.

 • Gas suppliers in Ireland are obliged to add a carbon tax charge to all customers’ bills.
 The €7.50 per tonne rise, will mean around €17.00 will be added to gas customer bills annually.